atsushieno/aap-core/docs/DEVELOPERS.md

 ## Hosting AAP

 We have an AAP proof-of-concept host in `samples/aaphostsample` directory.
+Note that it is a static audio geenrator, not a live audio processing client.

 AAP plugins are queried via `AudioPluginHost.queryAudioPluginServices()` which subsequently issues `PackageManager.queryIntentServices()`, connected using binder. `aaphostsample` issues queries and lists only remote AAPs.